Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_immunity_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_immunity_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_immunity_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_immunity_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_immunity_timer_ - Default: 30 - The number of seconds the vote lasts.\
 _randomat_immunity_bullet_ - Default: 0 - Whether bullet damage can be voted for.\
 _randomat_immunity_slashing_ - Default: 0 - Whether slashing damage can be voted for.